nitishkumar-13/day4-tasks/Readme.txt

 	c.
 Sum of all numbers in an array
 	d.
 Return all the prime numbers in an array
 	e.
 Return all the palindromes in an array

+    Completed this task..!

+    Thank you so much Madam/Sir..!